-The retry counter for the reference data RC{PIN} (i) stores the number of remaining authentication attempts to present the verification data (PIN) O3 after the last successful authentication attempt with the verification data27 or (ii) will be equal to zero if the number of failed authentication attempts to present the verification data exceeds the maximum number of failed authentication attempts with the verification data allowed.
-The reset retry counter RC{PUK} (i) stores the number of remaining authentication attempts28 to present the reset code (PUK) O4 or (ii) will be equal to zero if the number of failed authentication attempts with the reset code exceeds the maximum number of failed authentication attempts with reset code allowed.
+The retry counter for the reference data RC{PIN} (i) stores the number of remaining authentication attempts to present the verification data (PIN) O3 after the last successful authentication attempt with the verification data26 or (ii) will be equal to zero if the number of failed authentication attempts to present the verification data exceeds the maximum number of failed authentication attempts with the verification data allowed.
+The reset retry counter RC{PUK} (i) stores the number of remaining authentication attempts27 to present the reset code (PUK) O4 or (ii) will be equal to zero if the number of failed authentication attempts with the reset code allowed.
 The retry counter for the reference data and the retry counter of the reset code are persistently stored in the TOE.